mayankysharma/mayankysharma/README.md

 ### Hi there 👋

-I am a incoming Robotics Graduate Student at University of Maryland, College Park.
+I am a Robotics Graduate Student at University of Maryland, College Park.

 Here are some ideas to get you started: